 Classification of Phylum Porifera

-Phylum Porifera is classified into three classes:
+Phylum Porifera has three major classes:

 - They live in marine, shallow, and coastal water.